mozilla/source/README.md

 1. Fork and/or clone this Source repository from GitHub
 2. Set up a virtual environment for your new project
 3. Activate your virtualenv and cd into the project directory
+4. Fetch the submodule dependancies

+`git submodule update --init --recursive`

-4. Make sure you have all the development requirements
+5. Make sure you have all the development requirements

-`pip install -r /requirements/dev.txt`
+`pip install -r requirements/dev.txt`

 ### Configuration